About Enrollment Flows and Petitions

 If authentication is enabled, the authenticated identifier will automatically be added to the Enrollee's Organizational Identity (currently forced to type

 ePPN, CO-460) and flagged for login, if the identifier is not already part of the record.
+This feature is deprecated, and will be removed in Registry v5.0.0.

 The Authentication setting is deprecated.
 The use of EnvSource or a similar mechanism is instead recommended to collect the enrollee's authenticated identifier.